 As for the data you should start with, follow what the App Store and Google Play Store say, not the mobile app attribution platform.

 Access to an attribution platform, tools for detecting fraud, and data analytics tools are currently a must-have for every marketer operating within mobile app marketing.

-A few lines before I mentioned mobile attribution platforms.
+A few lines before we mentioned mobile attribution platforms.
 Platforms such as AppsFlyer and Adjust let you measure the quality of installations from a given source.

 One of the bigger problems faced by mobile app developers is user retention, which is why it is important that, throughout the user lifecycle, you monitor Day 1, 7, and 28 Retention.

 Read more: Mobile App Metrics to Track for Success

 Attribution platforms will let you check which advertising network or publisher acquires you the most valuable users (the users who come back most often, who make most purchases in the mobile game, and who register in the app) based on your main KPI.